 Efforts to Address the Nursing Shortage

-- In September 2010, AACN announced the expansion of NursingCAS, the nation’s centralized application service for nursing education programs that prepare nurses for entry-level and advanced roles.
-One of the main reasons for launching NursingCAS was to ensure that all vacant seats in schools of nursing are filled to better meet the need for nurses and faculty.
-In 2018, more than 49,000 vacant seats were identified in baccalaureate and graduate nursing programs.
-NursingCAS provides a way to fill these seats and maximize educational capacity.
+- Since 2010, AACN has operated NursingCAS, the nation’s centralized application service for nursing education programs that prepare nurses for entry-level and advanced roles.
+One of the primary reasons for launching NursingCAS was to ensure that all vacant seats in schools of nursing are filled to better meet the nation’s need for RNs, APRNs, and nurse faculty.